ansys/scade-git/doc/source/gui-extensions/index.rst

 * Unstage selected files or all staged files: Remove files from the Git staging area.
 * Reset All: Discard all changes and reset the Git repository to the last commit of the current branch.
 * Commit: Commit files in the staging area.
-* Diff: Select a version of the project and copy it to a temporary folder in order to launch the SCADE Diff Merge tool.
+* Diff: Select a version of the project and copy it to a temporary folder to launch the SCADE Diff Merge tool.

 Git Browser
 ~~~~~~~~~~~